 When there is an election year, then the budget seems to offers a lot of positivity for you, but sometimes what is good for one would be bad for another.

-Impact Over Middle Income Earners– The tax cut limit is now starting for working Aussies from those earning $18,200 a year, the tax relief is actually there for middle income earners and, those who earns between $48,000 to $90,000 in a year have to pay $550 as their tax amount.
+Impact Over Middle Income Earners– The tax cut limit is now starting for working Aussies from those earning $18,200 a year, the tax relief is actually there for middle-income earners and, those who earn between $48,000 to $90,000 in a year have to pay $550 as their tax amount.

 Commuters- The budget having goods for infrastructure as the new rail and road budget is $15 billion.
 The $2 billion is safe for fast rail between, Melbourne and Geelong.
 This is supposed to be the fastest train in Australia having speed 160 km/h and would save much of your time.
 There are five more rails proposals in Victoria, Queensland and in New South Wales.
 The Urban Congestion fund is also raised 4 times and many of the parking related issues are focused under that.

 Small Businesses- The fast tracking tax cuts are planned for medium and small businesses by five years.
 The tax rate is having a reduction from 27.5 to 26%.
 These fast tracks would offer benefits to 970,000 companies.
 Assets write off is also expanded and extended as well as it covers the purchases under $30,000 with the annual turnover of under $50 million that was revised from $10 million.

 Struggling Farmers- The cash of $6.3 billion is committed for regional farmers are there that makes them help in dealing with floods and drought.
 The lowest cost loans and less interest are also introduced.
 They also safeguard the crops for future natural disasters.